nadav96/rocketsam/readme.md

 A CLI made to build and deploy microservices in AWS.

-Currently the project supports lambda written in python 3.6, but can easily be extended to support more languages.
+Currently the project supports lambda written in python 3.6 or node 8.1, but can easily be extended to support more languages in the future.

 ## Why Rocketsam?
 Good question, even though there are many third party solutions for deploying and building microservices on AWS, I found that they all lack some basic features.